ridwanhasnat/Hospital-Management-System-C-/README.md

-Hospital Management System using C#
+Hospital Management System using C# and MySql.
-A project done in my Undergrad days
+A project done in my Undergrad days.